troisjs/trois/src/core/README.md

 ### Object3D additions

+See [here](https://troisjs-pointer-tester-demo.netlify.app/) for an example ([source](https://github.com/SaFrMo/trois-examples/blob/pointer-tester-demo/src/components/PointerTester.vue)).
 New Object3D props (all optional):

 * `onPointerEnter`: Function, accepts an object with properties `{ object, intersect }`, containing the object being hovered and the actual intersection.
 * `onPointerOver`: Function, accepts an object with properties `{ object, intersect }`, containing the object being hovered and the actual intersection.